 - Divide perennials that need it (TIP: if your daylilies, penstemon, phlox, and other spreading perennials aren't blooming as much anymore, they need to be divided)

 - Continue laying newspaper and mulching your garden beds as you clear them of weeds - you will never be sorry you bit the bullet and spent the time doing this now, trust me on this.

-- Apply organic fertilizer to established shrubs, as needed. (tip: I hardly add anything more than the compost topping – it feeds the soil as it breaks down slowly - yay for one thing to check off the list as not needed, right?)
+- Apply organic fertilizer to established shrubs, as needed.
+(TIP: I don't add anything more than the compost topping - it feeds the soil as it breaks down slowly - yay for one thing to check off the list as not needed, right?)